 A Vitamin B12 deficiency may result in pernicious anemia, a condition characterized by general weakness, numbness of the extremities, pallor, and other symptoms.
 Foods that contain the highest levels of B12 are liver, meat, fish, and yogurt.

 During digestion, hydrochloric acid helps release vitamin B12 from the protein in food and then it is absorbed as it combines with the Intrinsic Factor, a mucoprotein made by the parietal cells in the stomach lining.

 The minimum requirement is only 2.4 micrograms a day – the amount in just three ounces of beef.
 However, approximately 30% of people older than 50 no longer have the ability to absorb adequate vitamin B12 from meat or dairy products.
 This is due to a lack of stomach acid production, as two articles by R. Carmel confirm (“Cobalamin, the stomach, and aging”, American Journal of Clinical Nutrition, 1997;66:750-9 and “Prevalence of undiagnosed pernicious anemia in the elderly”, Archives of Internal Medicine, 1996;156:1097-100).
-Additionally, foods highest in B12 have an acidifying effect on the pH (except for plain yogurt), so, as I explain in the Save Our Bones Program, their consumption should be limited.
+Additionally, foods highest in B12 have an acidifying effect on the pH (except for plain yogurt), so, as I explain in the Osteoporosis Reversal Program, their consumption should be limited.